peteash10/blog.peteashton.com/_posts/2017-12-30-how-to-help-fat-fluffs.md

 description: I've been helping there recently, because rabbits are awesome.
 There are a number of ways you can help too.
 ---

 ***Massive caveat - I am an occasional volunteer and not formally associated with Fat Fluffs.
-This page is to raise awareness and paint a picture of what can be done and may be slightly wrong or out of date.
+This page is to raise awareness and paint a picture of what can be done.
+It may be slightly wrong or out of date.
 You should always contact them first.***

 ![Tea break with the Fat Fluffs residents.](http://blog.peteashton.com/images/fatfluffs1.jpg) *Tea break with the permanent Fat Fluffs residents.*